kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 Routes MUST be able to specify a `ListenerSet` as a `parentRef`.
 Routes can use `sectionName`/`port` fields in `ParentReference` to help target a specific listener.
 If no listener is targeted (`sectionName`/`port` are unset) then the Route attaches to all the listeners in the `ListenerSet`.

-Routes MUST be able to attach to a `ListenerSet` and it's parent `Gateway` by having multiple `parentRefs` eg:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1
 kind: HTTPRoute